yaseminkhan/yaseminkhan/README.md

 ### Experience

-**📈 Project Management MInternship:** Currently working at a project management consulting firm, where I am gaining valuable experience in managing and executing projects.
+**📈 Project Management Internship:** Currently working at a project management consulting firm, where I am gaining valuable experience in managing and executing projects.

 ### Goals